 In times of continuous change, companies struggle to keep up.
 The speed with which incumbents are loosing their market position has never been greater.
 Many CEOs are looking over their shoulders for the competitor that may undermine their company’s position.
-Given the harsh competitive environment, they invest in innovation, new technologies and new ways of organising their work.
+Given the harsh competitive environment, they invest in innovation, new technologies, ecosystem strategies and new ways of organising their work.
 Innovation is a top priority, it directly relates to their corporate strategy.

 In fact, strategy has never been more important.
 Strategy is, in essence, problem solving, and the best approach depends upon the specific problem at hand.
 Companies therefore need to understand the dynamics of their market and their business environment, they need to be on the ball, cutting edge.

 When markets are shifting by emerging new technologies and upstarting competitors, many legacy companies are simply ill-prepared to develop new products and services in the midst of the uncertainty.
 Changing circumstances drive companies to rethink their value proposition, innovate their value chains and engage in a broader ecosystem that will boost their competitive strength.

 Map your business ecosystem to build competitive intelligence

 Research shows that 89% of multinationals invest in competitive intelligence (CI), so it must be important.
 Having their own Strategy and Intelligence department is a vital part of their corporate strategy.
 Knowing who their competitors are and monitoring them in a systematic way increases their situational awareness and their capacity to think ahead of the market and move fast when required.

 The largest competitive threat may however not come from your legacy competitors.
 In order to anticipate on novel technologies and new business models, It is important to not just look at direct and indirect competition but to broaden to perspective and to look outside your own industry.
 Tech Scouting helps to identify future trends and technologies, to find new partners and to inspire your organisation with relevant use cases, future scenarios, and example business models.